You can customize Looker to remove references to Looker and blend the look and feel of Looker with your branding.

-Additional optional Whitelabel features, downloading PDFs without logo, and embedding without logo are also discussed.
+Additional optional private label features, downloading PDFs without logo, and embedding without logo are also discussed.

-Looker must enable the Whitelabel option for your instance.
+Looker must enable the private label option for your instance.
 Contact your Looker account manager for pricing and additional information.

-In the Looker Admin panel, the Whitelabel page lets you load custom logos and customize how certain links to Looker are shown or hidden.
+In the Looker Admin panel, the Private Label page lets you load custom logos and customize how certain links to Looker are shown or hidden.

-Documentation Links enables you to show or hide the following links to Looker’s documentation:
+Documentation Links lets you show or hide the following links to Looker’s documentation: